Loyola University NFC

 Project Team: Andy Tinucci, John Castro, Cecilia Charney, Helen Leach, Waylon Richmond, Bomin Park, Brian Foote

-Perkins & Will (associate architect, lead for interior programming, planning & design); Affiliated Engineers (MEP/FP); SR+A (structural); Terra Engineering (civil); TGDA (landscape); SM&W (AV/IT/acoustics); Jensen Hughes (code consultant); LIghthive (lighting); Power Construction (construction manager)
+Perkins & Will (associate architect, lead for interior programming, planning & design); Affiliated Engineers (MEP/FP); SR+A (structural); Terra Engineering (civil); TGDA (landscape); SM&W (AV/IT/acoustics); Jensen Hughes (code consultant); Lighthive (lighting); Power Construction (construction manager)